-In the US, 1 in 4 adults have a disability.
+In the UK, at least 1 in 5 people have a long term illness, impairment or disability.
+Many more have a temporary disability.
 When financial websites and applications fail to meet the needs of these users, it’s a problem.
 After all, everyone deserves to have equal choice in how they manage their finances.
 Financial services should be able to be accessed and used independently online by people with disabilities.

 “For me accessibility is about making the user experience easy for as many people as possible.
 That includes making sure content is easy to read and understand.
 Take cognitive accessibility for example.
 Your website could be considered technically accessible.
 But if you've used difficult words and long sentences, that impacts on people who struggle with reading and cognitive load.
 In finance, most of the information we get is text, and some of that is legally binding.
 Financial service providers need to make sure everyone can understand their content.” - Martin McKay